PIYUSH-BAMNIA-25/Stock-Market-Prediction/README.md

 Various machine learning algorithms are employed to predict stock prices:

 1. **Support Vector Machine (SVM)**: A classification algorithm used for regression tasks in stock prediction.
 SVM finds the best hyperplane that separates data points.
-2. **Random Forest Classifier**: An ensemble method combining multiple decision trees to improve prediction accuracy and prevent overfitting.
-3. **Grid Search**: Used for hyperparameter tuning to enhance model performance.
+2. **Grid Search**: Used for hyperparameter tuning to enhance model performance.
-4. **Cross-Validation**: Helps evaluate the model’s ability to generalize to new data.
+3. **Cross-Validation**: Helps evaluate the model’s ability to generalize to new data.

 ## 🔄 **Data Preprocessing**
 Data preprocessing steps include: